 Your shoulder is a ball-and-socket joint made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

 The head of your upper arm bone fits into a rounded socket in your shoulder blade.
 This socket is called the glenoid.
 A combination of muscles and tendons keeps your arm bone centered in your shoulder socket.
 These tissues are called the rotator cuff.
 They cover the head of your upper arm bone and attach it to your shoulder blade.

 The upper end of the biceps muscle has two tendons that attach it to bones in the shoulder.
 The long head attaches to the top of the shoulder socket (glenoid).
 The short head attaches to a bump on the shoulder blade called the coracoid process.

 Biceps tendon tears can be either partial or complete.

 In many cases, torn tendons begin by fraying.
 As the damage progresses, the tendon can completely tear, sometimes from lifting a heavy object.

 The long head of the biceps tendon is more likely to be injured.
 This is because it is vulnerable as it travels through the shoulder joint to its attachment point in the socket.
-Fortunately, the biceps has two attachments at the shoulder.
-The short head of the biceps rarely tears.
+Fortunately, the bicep has two attachments at the shoulder.
+The short head of the bicep rarely tears.
 Because of this second attachment, many people can still use their biceps even after a complete tear of the long head.

-There are two main causes of biceps tendon tears: injury and overuse.
+There are two main causes of biceps tendon tears; injury and overuse.

 Many tears are the result of a wearing down and fraying of the tendon that occurs slowly over time.
 This naturally occurs as we age.
 It can be worsened by overuse — repeating the same shoulder motions again and again.